 A bit further along the Taylors Bay track, there’s a sign explaining that two of the Japanese midget submarines which entered Sydney Harbour in May 1942 were sunk in Taylors Bay by depth charges.

-The path follows the coastline along Taylors Bay, with water on one side and (very expensive) houses on the other.
+The Taronga Zoo to Balmoral Beach path now follows the coastline along Taylors Bay, with water on one side and (very expensive) houses on the other.

 At the end of the headland there’s an unmarked track that leads to some rock platforms with views toward Shark Island and Point Piper.
 It would be a nice spot for a picnic and to avoid the crowds (not that it was busy on a Sunday morning – I was surprised there weren’t a lot more people on the track).